Desno365/Desno365.github.io/minecraft/laser-mod/index.md

 ## Changelog

-**Laser Mod r003**
+**Laser Guns r004**
 {% highlight text %}
-- NEW: new item: the Laser Sniper Rifle.
+- NEW: the Laser Mod has just become the Laser Guns Addon
-- UPDATE: updated the bazooka shooting system, now you don't have to wait the explosion of the first bullet for shooting a second bullet.
+- NEW: new gun, the Laser Rail Gun
 {% endhighlight %}

 <br>